Your Guide to Continuous Onboarding for Saas | Userpilot Blog

 Just look at what Hubspot does:

-When you copy and paste email content in Hubspot repeatedly it will gently…slap you into realizing you could have just saved it as a template 😉.
+When you copy and paste email content in Hubspot repeatedly it will gently…slap you into realizing you could have just saved it as a template.
 Which by the way is a premium feature you will need to pay extra for.

-These – unlike marketing webinars for your leads – are designed especially for certain segments of your users to help then derive even more value from your product.
+These – unlike marketing webinars for your leads – are designed especially for certain segments of your users to help them derive even more value from your product.
 Userpilot has managed to massive increase our trial-to-paid conversions (read the full story here).

 Stage 3: tertiary onboarding

-Some of them may be even turning to power users and advocates – spreading the good word about your product.
+Some of them maybe even turning to power users and advocates – spreading the good word about your product.